Gulshan1304/Cplusplus-learning/Day 02/notes.md

 1. '&&' - Logical AND : The logical AND operator returns true only when both conditions are true.
 2. '!' - Logical NOT : The logical OR operator returns true if at least one condition is true.

+## 4. Assignment Operators

+Assignment operators are used to assign values to variables.